 Dr. Borenstein is a big believer in getting patients to complete remission or as low disease activity as possible.
 But he also says it’s important to weigh the toxic effects of medications against the desire to wipe out every last bit of inflammation.

-In 2015, the FDA approved the drug secukinumab for AS.
-It blocks an inflammatory cytokine called interleukin (IL)-17.
-If you haven’t had luck with anti-TNF drugs, your doctor may try this next.
-For very high disease activity, you may even go right to secukinumab and bypass TNF blockers, which have not proven as effective for ankylosing spondylitis as they have been for other types of inflammatory arthritis.
+A newer type of biologic blocks an inflammatory cytokine called interleukin-17 (IL-17).
+If you haven’t had luck with anti-TNF drugs, your doctor may try one of these next.
+Two have been approved to treat AS — secukinumab (Cosentyx) and ixekizumab (Taltz).
+For very high disease activity, you may even go right to an IL-17 blocker and bypass anti-TNFs, which have not proven as effective for ankylosing spondylitis as they have been for other types of inflammatory arthritis.

 What To Expect